UAt23/PROGRESS/README.md

     -- Solved --> check troubleshoot.md

     -error: unable to forward port because pod is not running.
 Current status=Pending -Can't get pod to running it stack in ImagePullBackOff status

+    -Shift till the error solved
+      -Trying to understand the pipeline CI/CD and relation of K8s Docker Jenkins